Dr. Flores Pulmonology

 Do I need a referral to schedule an appointment?

+We welcome self-referred patients (not referred by your doctor).
 The requirements of your Health Insurance Plan will determine if you need to obtain a referral to our office.
 Our staff may be able to determine this over the phone, but if you have any questions, it is best to contact your insurance company.

 What can I expect at my first appointment?